jbmilgrom/blogg/src/post/identity-state-time.md

 <figcaption>Is "BankAccount" really a bank account?</figcaption>

-Now, balance can magically change without a withdrawal ever having occurred, undermining the “bank account” abstraction. new, class and public constructs obscure the actual semantics in this case.[^5]
+Now, `balance` can magically change without a `withdraw`al ever having occurred, undermining the “bank account” abstraction. `new`, `class` and `public` constructs obscure the actual semantics in this case.[^5]

 With functional programming, syntax is also beside the point.
-The use of functional syntactic constructs is necessary to perform computation against arguments. function and `=>` (i.e. “arrow function”) syntax may express functional programming intent as well.
+The use of functional syntactic constructs is necessary to perform computation against arguments. `function` and `=>` (i.e. “arrow function”) syntax may express functional programming intent as well.
 However, they cannot alone achieve functional semantics.
-Indeed, a method of an object may use the => syntax without correctly modeling computing mathematical functions.
+Indeed, a method of an object may use the `=>` syntax without correctly modeling computing mathematical functions.

 ```js
 const makeBankAccount = (balance) => ({